riteshkr1996/File_Backup/README.md

-SCRIPT CREATE BACKUP OF Files which is older than 30 days and archive.
-Later we compress it save it to a .tar.gz file.
+This Shell Script archive and compress files older than 30 days and save it as .tar.gz file in Backup Directory.
-B
-D
-D
-ESCRIPT